ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Final thoughts

 Pepperstone has continued to increase its range of markets for forex and CFD traders (including spread-betting available in the U.K. and Ireland).
-It offers a rich platform experience for MetaTrader, cTrader, and TradingView – though its lack of a proprietary app holds Pepperstone back from competing with the best forex brokers.
+It offers a rich platform experience for MetaTrader, cTrader, and TradingView – and its launch of a proprietary web and mobile app has helped inch Pepperstone closer to competing with the best forex brokers.

 Considering the low minimum deposit requirements, and its robust research and range of support for third-party platforms, Pepperstone is a great option for forex and CFDs traders – regardless of experience level.
-In 2024, Pepperstone finished best in class for Social Copy Trading, Algo Trading, and MetaTrader.
+In 2025, Pepperstone finished best in class for Copy Trading, Algo Trading, TradingView, and MetaTrader.

 What is the minimum deposit for Pepperstone?